 e.
-How the plan aligns the interests of the management and Company in the short, medium and long terms
+How the plan aligns the interests of the management and Company in the short, medium and long terms g.
+Maximum number of options to be granted

 The implementation of the Restricted Stocks/Performance Shares Plan aims to strengthen the expectation of the shareholder and investor in the Company to create the vision and long-term commitment of the executive, promoting knowledge, skills and performance needed for the continuation of business.